rickulland/CoCo-www/DECB/Readme.txt

 1160 replace decimal numbers 192 168 0 7 with an unused IP address @home

 Remote
-  20 replace ‘/coco.html’ with name or path to target web page 22 replace ‘rickLT.conect2020.org’ with the web server hostname 1250 replace decimal numbers 192 168 0 124 with IP address of web server
+  20 replace ‘/cocoio/index.html’ with name or path to target web page 22 replace ‘play-classics.net’ with the web server hostname 1250 replace decimal numbers 192 168 0 124 with IP address of a web server

 To read, here is a variable decoder ring.